Votes are there to approve $1.6B in TIF subsidies for mega-projects: O'Connor

 “I’m told they are.
 I’m told that both of those projects from the standpoint of [vote] totals appear to be okay,” O’Connor said.

-The $900 million TIF subsidy to reimburse developer Sterling Bay for a host of infrastructure projects at Lincoln Yards has been controversial at a time when the city is facing a $1 billion spike in pension payments.
+The $900 million TIF subsidy to reimburse developer Sterling Bay for infrastructure projects at Lincoln Yards has been controversial at a time when the city is facing a $1 billion spike in pension payments.

 Those projects include: extending Wells Street to Wentworth Avenue; moving and enclosing Metra tracks running along Clark Street 300 feet to the west; extending 15th Street into the site to connect with Wells; a new Taylor Street bridge; and a new Red Line stop at 15th and State streets.